Safeguard our Wildlife

 We are privileged to live in amongst an incredible range of wildlife in Nillumbik.
 We have some stunning species of birds, frogs, reptiles, kangaroos, wombats, phascogales and many more.
 We want to protect our wildlife so we can continue to experience its beauty.

-Council can play an important role in protecting wildlife and as a councillor, this will be one of my top priorities.
+Council can play an important role in protecting wildlife and as a councillor, this is one of my top priorities.

 There is a lot that council can do to safeguard native wildlife.
 A large part of this is protecting its habitat in the Green Wedge.
 See here to find out about my stance on the Green Wedge.